 If you have any questions regarding will and will not matter to a judge during a custody dispute, contact an Anderson child custody attorney at GDS Law Group, LLP right away.
 765-313-7092.

 A custodial parent has more than 50 percent of physical custody of the child.
 Typically, a child predominantly lives with the custodial parent and then spends shorts periods of time with their other mother or father.

 The custodial parent typically has legal custody.
 Based on IC §31-17-2-17, the custodial parent has the right to determine the child’s upbringing, including their health care, religion, education.
 That being said, the court has the power to limit the custodial parent’s legal authority and grant some or equal decision-making power to the non-custodial parent.

-If you are your child’s custodial parent or you wish to be, contact our Indiana child custody attorneys.
+If you are your child’s custodial parent or you wish to be, contact our child custody attorneys in Anderson, Indiana.
 We will thoroughly prepare to fight for you to maintain legal custody and a significant percentage of physical custody of your child.
+765-313-7092.

 Rights of a Non-Custodial Parent

 Per IC §31-17-4-1, if you are not granted child custody, you have a right to reasonable parenting time.
 The only time your right to spend time with your child will be limited is if you present a danger to your child’s physical health or emotional development.